toni-heittola/pelican-bnews/README.md

 Pelican-bnews - Automatic generation of most recent news article list for Pelican
 ===================================================================================

 `pelican-bnews` is an open source Pelican plugin to produce list of most recent articles for content page.
-The plugin is developed to be used with Markdown content and Bootstrap 3 based template.
+The plugin is developed to be used with Markdown content and Bootstrap3 and Bootstrap5 based template.

 **Author**

-Toni Heittola (toni.heittola@gmail.com), [GitHub](https://github.com/toni-heittola), [Home page](http://www.cs.tut.fi/~heittolt/)
+Toni Heittola (toni.heittola@gmail.com), [GitHub](https://github.com/toni-heittola), [Home page](https://homepages.tuni.fi/toni.heittola/)

 Installation instructions
 =========================